Oh Digga

-"Oh Digga" is a song by Swiss rapper Loredana and Kosovo-Albanian rapper Mozzik from their first collaborative studio album, No Rich Parents (2021).
+"Oh Digga" is a song by Kosovar rapper Loredana and Kosovar rapper Mozzik from their first collaborative studio album, No Rich Parents (2021).
 It was independently released as the record's second single for digital download and streaming on 25 June 2021.
 It was written by Loredana, Mozzik, Alexander Wagner, Jumpa and Smajl Shaqiri, with the production by Loredana, Mozzik and Jumpa.
 "Oh Digga" is a German-language hip hop song, which lyrically talks about the rapper's being tired by envious and toxic people.
 Music critics particularly praised the song's nature.
 An accompanying music video was uploaded to Loredana's YouTube channel on 25 June 2021.
 It depicts Loredana and Mozzik with several imitations of themselves throughout the clip.
 Commercially, "Oh Digga" reached the top 10 in Albania and peaking at number 44 in Austria, as well as number 27 in Germany and Switzerland, respectively.

 Background and composition

 Loredana and Mozzik confirmed their first collaborative studio album, No Rich Parents, in May 2021.
 "Oh Digga" was independently released as the record's second single under exclusive license to Groove Attack in various countries on 25 June 2021.
 It was written by Loredana, Mozzik, Alexander Wagner, Jumpa and Smajl Shaqiri, with the production by Loredana, Mozzik and Jumpa.
 It is a German-language hip hop song, which talks about the rapper's being tired by envious and toxic people.